Create and manage Passage Retrieval (CPR) models

 Passage Retrieval (CPR) is a paid product extension.
 Contact Coveo Sales or your Account Manager to add CPR to your organization license.

-A Passage Retrieval (CPR) model retrieves the most relevant passages that will be used by a generative application to generate output.
+A Coveo Machine Learning (Coveo ML) Passage Retrieval (CPR) model retrieves the most relevant passages from your dataset for a user query.
+The passages are then used by a generative large language model (LLM) within a retrieval-augmented generation (RAG) system to generate answers.

 What does a CPR model do?